espocrm/documentation/docs/administration/import.md

 * *Execute in idle* − is recommended if you have a big bunch of records to be imported; import will be processed via cron; the status will be set to 'Complete' when the import process is finished.
 * *Skip searching for duplicates* − will make the import faster.
 * *Silent mode* − the majority of after-save scripts will be skipped; stream records won't be created, workflows will be skipped; checking will make the import faster.
 * *Run Manually* − you will need to run manually from CLI.
-Command will be shown after setting up the import. (since v5.10.0)
+Command will be shown after setting up the import. (as of v6.0.0)

 Click *Next* button to preceed to the _Step 2_.